Strong-to-Weak Spontaneous Symmetry Breaking in Mixed Quantum States: Examples

-where $p_n\geq 0$ and $\sum_n p_n=1$.
-To determine the universality of SW-SSB transition, we again study the replicated partition function $\Tr \rho^t$.
-Let us first consider the loop (domain wall) basis, in which it is easier to identify the symmetry and the observable.
+Let us consider the domain wall basis (i.e. eigenbasis of $Z$), in which it is easier to compute the matrix elements of $\rho$.
 The initial pure state can be represented in the domain wall basis as $\rho_0 \propto \sum_{ D, D' } | D \rangle \langle D' |$, where the summation is taken over all possible $\Z_2$ domain wall configurations.
 The decohered density matrix is

 Here we need to explain $f(D, D')$.
 The domain wall configuration can be labeled by $s_e=\pm 1$ on nearest-neighbor lattice edges $e$ ($s_e=1$ means no domain wall, $s_e=-1$ means a domain wall crossing the bond).
 Then an explicit calculation gives